julianschiavo/Discord_Theme/README.md

 Do you need more help?
 Join my server! **[Discord Invite](https://discord.gg/DpxkY3x)**

 # Installing
+### BetterDiscord
+If you're one of the few people who use BetterDiscord, please download [this file](https://raw.githubusercontent.com/AlexFlipnote/Discord_Theme/master/autotheme.theme.css) and import it to your client.

 ### Windows
 I know that not everyone understands how to use commands, so I have made a nice [installer](https://github.com/AlexFlipnote/beautifuldiscord-installer/raw/master/beautifuldiscord.exe)